-From June 22nd to July 29th, engaging, entertaining and enlightening activities will be hosted aiming to:
+From June 22nd to July 29th 2018, engaging, entertaining and enlightening activities were hosted aiming to:

 - Facilitate a genuine, mutually-beneficial unification of diverse sectors of the LGBT+ community